The Hagedorn-type structure of the non-perturbative gluon pressure within the mass gap approach to QCD: Discussion and conclusions

 \section{Discussion and conclusions}

-The gluon pressure (5.1) or, equivalently, (5.2) has a few remarkable features.
-First of all, below $T_c$ it is exponentially suppressed in the $T \rightarrow 0$ limit, see expansions (6.31) and (6.32) in this limit.
-Its the most important feature is that at low temperatures $T \leq T_c$ it is nothing else but the Hagedorn-type exponential series (6.32) for the effective gluonic excitations, which are expressed in terms of the mass gap, generated in its turn by the strong self-interaction of massless gluon modes.
+The NP gluon pressure (5.1) has a few interesting features.
+First of all, below $T_c$ it is exponentially suppressed in the $T \rightarrow 0$ limit, see expansions (6.29) and (6.30) in this limit.
+Its the most important feature is that at low temperatures $T \leq T_c$ it is nothing else but the Hagedorn-type exponential series (6.30) for the effective gluonic excitations, which are expressed in terms of the mass gap, generated in its turn by the strong self-interaction of massless gluon modes.
 It is the only one which determines the NP dynamics in the GM within our approach \cite{8}.
-Nevertheless, it plays a crucial role in the structure of the gluon pressure (5.2) in the whole temperature range, as it can be clearly seen throughout this investigation.
-We call our expansion (6.32) the Hagedorn-type since it has exponential increasing spectrum valid only up to $T_c$.
-The scale of the exponential increase determines the value of the Hagedorn temperature \cite{11,35,36}.
-Just this happens in the expansion (6.32) in the $T \rightarrow T_c$ limit.
-This means that maximum of temperature at which the Hagedorn structure is valid is $T_c$, so one has to identify $T_c$ with the Hagedorn-type transition temperature $T_h$.
-Indeed, there is no other choice than to put $T_h = T_c$ in the mass gap approach to QCD at non-zero temperature (it can be also true for finite density, but this requires a separate investigation elsewhere).
-In other words, the mass gap approach makes/implies the Hagedorn-type exponential series to be necessarily arisen in hot QCD, see also discussion in \cite{37} (and references therein).
+Nevertheless, it plays a crucial role in the structure of the gluon pressure (5.1) in the whole temperature range, as it can be clearly seen throughout this investigation.
+We call our expansion (6.30) the Hagedorn-type since it has exponential increasing spectrum valid only up to $T_c$.
+The scale of the exponential increase determines the value of the Hagedorn temperature \cite{11,34,35}.
+Just this happens in the expansion (6.30) in the $T \rightarrow T_c$ limit.
+This means that maximum of temperature at which the Hagedorn-type structure is valid is $T_c$, so one has to identify $T_c$ with the Hagedorn-type transition temperature $T_h$.
+Indeed, there is no other choice than to put $T_h = T_c$ in the mass gap approach to QCD at non-zero temperature.
+In other words, the mass gap approach makes/implies the Hagedorn-type exponential series to be necessarily arisen in hot QCD, see also discussion in \cite{36} (and references therein).